-(i) Status of Senior Preferred Guarantee
+(a) Status of Notes Guarantee

-The obligations of the Issuer under the Senior Preferred Notes that are 3(a)(2) Notes (the "3(a)(2) Senior Preferred Notes") will be guaranteed on a senior preferred basis by the Guarantor (the "Senior Preferred Guarantee").
-The Guarantor's obligations under the Senior Preferred Guarantee constitute and will constitute direct, unconditional, unsecured, and senior obligations of the Guarantor and rank and will at all times rank:
+The obligations of the Issuer under the 3(a)(2) Notes will be guaranteed on a senior preferred basis by the Guarantor (the "Notes Guarantee").
+The Guarantor's obligations under the Notes Guarantee constitute and will constitute direct, unconditional, unsecured, and senior obligations of the Guarantor and rank and will at all times rank:

-- a) senior to Senior Non Preferred Obligations (including the obligations of the Guarantor under the Senior Non Preferred Guarantee); - b) pari passu with Senior Preferred Obligations (including the obligations of the Guarantor under the Senior Guarantee); and - c) junior to present and future claims benefiting from other preferred exceptions.
+- a) senior to Senior Non Preferred Obligations; - b) pari passu with Senior Preferred Obligations (including the obligations of the Guarantor under the Senior Guarantee); and - c) junior to present and future claims benefiting from other preferred exceptions.

-Subject to applicable law, in the event of the voluntary or judicial liquidation (liquidation amiable ou liquidation judiciaire) of the Issuer, bankruptcy proceedings or any other similar proceedings affecting the Issuer, the rights to payment of any holder of 3(a)(2) Senior Preferred Notes under the Senior Preferred Guarantee rank (a) junior to present and future claims benefiting from other preferred exceptions, and (b) senior to any Senior Non Preferred Obligations (including the obligations of the Guaranter under the Senior Non Preferred Guarantee).
+Subject to applicable law, in the event of the voluntary or judicial liquidation (liquidation amiable ou liquidation judiciaire) of the Issuer, bankruptcy proceedings or any other similar proceedings affecting the Issuer, the rights to payment of any holder of 3(a)(2) Notes under the Notes Guarantee rank (a) junior to present and future claims benefiting from other preferred exceptions, and (b) senior to any Senior Non Preferred Obligations.